MedStar extends acute care at home to Baltimore

 The service gives patients of MedStar's Baltimore facilities a "seamless, monitored transition" home, according to Dr. Ethan Booker, MedStar's chief medical officer for telehealth.

-Dispatch has already provided more than 700 at-home patient visits in Washington, D.C. and Baltimore, Booker said in the announcement Monday.
+Dispatch has already provided more than 700 at-home patient visits in Washington, D.C., and Baltimore, Booker said in the announcement.
 The extended collaboration brings Dispatch's in-home care to Baltimore for the first time, added Dr. Phil Mitchell, the company's chief medical officer.

 The company also offers same-day or next-day care upon referral from a telehealth visit, according to MedStar.

-Acute care conditions treated range from cardiology and respiratory to dermatology, musculoskeletal, neurological and more.
-At-home high-acuity care through the service could include medical treatments, like administration of IV fluids and medications and certain diagnostic and lab services.
+Acute-care conditions treated range from cardiology and respiratory to dermatology, musculoskeletal, neurological and others.
+At-home high-acuity care through the service could include medical treatments, like administration of IV fluids and medications, and certain diagnostic and lab services.

 THE LARGER TREND